Special Education - Ph.D.

 - Official transcript(s)

-- GRE with a recommended score of 50th percentile
+- GRE scores (minimum score of 50th percentile is recommended)

 - Two letters of recommendation